Does a sailing lesson get cancelled when it’s raining?

 What time do the sailing lessons start and finish?

-The first sailing class starts at 9.30 am and the second one starts at 1.00 pm on all weekdays and in the weekends.
-The sailing lessons run for three hours.
+The first session starts at 9.30 am, the second at 11.30 am and the third at 1.30 pm on all weekdays and in the weekends.
+The sailing lessons run for two hours.
 During the summer season we also have a twilight session during the weekends, which runs from 4.00 pm to 7.00 pm.
 Please make sure to be at the sailing school five minutes before the start of your lesson.

 What type of yachts does AusSea Sailing School use?